 I am a Ph.D. student in the Department of Electrical and Computer Engineering of The Ohio State University, advised by Prof. Ness Shroff.
+I am currently a Presidential Fellow at OSU, the most prestigious award in graduate programs.
 I am broadly interested in cloud computing, networking, optimization and energy efficient communications.

 Email: zhou (dot) 2055 (at) osu (dot) edu

 My research interests lie in the broad area of applied probability, stochastic systems, optimization and signal processing, with applications in data centers, cloud computing, and energy-efficient communications.
 The goal of my research is to provide a sharp understanding of fundamental limits of systems, and develop efficient and flexible algorithms that achieve provably good performance.

 Load balancing, which is responsible for dispatching jobs on parallel servers, is a key component in computer networks and distributed computing systems, with broad applications in Web service, cloud computing, distributed cashing system, and grid computing.
 My PhD research activities in this area can be organized as follows:

 Algorithm design: This is aimed at designing low-complexity and flexible load balancing schemes with rigorous theoretical guarantees on performance optimality. (i) To address the fact that existing policies are often too restrictive, we identify a class of load balancing policies that enjoy a nice trade-off between flexibility and performance guarantee. (ii) To achieve the advantages of both push-based and pull-based schemes at the same time, we propose a new load balancing scheme that carries out the principles emanating from the theoretical foundations.

 (i): Performance 2018 | (ii) Sigmetrics 2018 (summer)